oras-project/oras/docs/proposals/diagnose-experience.md

 ## Proposals for ORAS CLI

-- Deprecate the global flag `--debug` and only remain `--verbose` to avoid ambiguous usage.
+- Deprecate the global flag `--verbose` and only remain `--debug` to avoid ambiguity.
 - Make the debug logs as an optional output controlled by `--verbose` via a parameter.
 Debug logs should be sent to stderr.
 - Add separator lines between each request and response for readability.
 - Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed resource object (e.g. image manifest) to the debug logs